-Tier 1: This focuses on universal behavioural and academic support for all students.
+Tier 1: This focuses on universal behavioural support for all students.
 Here the focus is on the prevention of problem behaviours, providing early intervention for those at risk and creating a positive learning culture across all areas of the College.
+All students are taught and reminded of the College expectations and routines and procedures are established and adhered to.

 Tier 2: This focuses on students who continue to display problem behaviour even with the universal supports in place.
-Through the use of data, students are identified early, before problem behaviours become chronic, and they receive targeted support through small group social skills instruction with our Primary Chaplain, academic support (through the Learning Support Co-ordinator) regular check-ins (with the Co-ordinators; DHoP or HoP) and self- management strategies (eg Take a Break cards).
+Through the use of data, students are identified early, before problem behaviours become chronic, and they receive targeted support through small group social skills instruction with our Primary Chaplain, academic support (through the Learning Support Co-ordinator) regular check-ins (with the Stage Cordinators; DHoP or HoP) and self-management strategies (eg Take A Break Cards).
 Students at this level may be on a Behaviour Support Plan or a Playground Agreement.

 Tier 3: An individualised and intensive level of support is provided at this level.
 Students on Tier 3 require highly individualised behaviour support programs based on a comprehensive behavioural assessment.
-At this level, students will usually have a Behaviour Management Plan which will be developed in consultation with mental health professionals, the student's family and other key stakeholders.
+At this level, students will usually have a Behaviour Support Plan which will be developed in consultation with mental health professionals, the student's family and other key stakeholders.